mladcepes/tesugen/README.md

 * Test runner: [Jest](https://jestjs.io/)
 * Test reporter: [Jest-html-reporters](https://www.npmjs.com/package/jest-html-reporters)
 * HTTP Client: [Supertest Agent](https://www.npmjs.com/package/supertest)
-* Class-validator: [Class-validator](https://www.npmjs.com/package/class-validator) - For aditional contract/integration testing!
+* Class-validator: [Class-validator](https://www.npmjs.com/package/class-validator) - For aditional contract/integration testing.
 * Working with dotenv files: [Dotenv](https://www.npmjs.com/package/dotenv)

 Idea is to have quick way to generate basic setup for API-testing framework.
 For initial version, the setup is listed.
 This is highly configurable, you can adjust it to your project needs, weither you prefer other test runner, reporter or http client!